 You are limited to the amount of times you can withdraw money from your savings account in a month, as the purpose of these accounts is to save.

-Think of this account as a way to save up for an emergency, rainy day, or a big expenditure like putting a down payment on a home.
+Think of this account as your emergency fund, a way to save up for an unexpected life event, rainy day, or a big expenditure like putting a down payment on a home.
 Every wise investor has money set aside in a savings account that can be used to make a purchase quickly if need be.

 Savings accounts also enable you to earn a guaranteed interest rate while giving you the flexibility to use that money as savings accounts are relatively liquid.